-“Your Highness, she is more of us than some in this room.
-She is Dahomey no matter where she was born!”
+“Your Highness, she is as much of us as anyone in this room.
+She is Dahomey no matter where she was born.”

-The warrior never raised his voice and he did not make any outward movement at all.
+The warrior never raised his voice, and he did not make any outward movement at all.
 He never turned to face his king the entire time he spoke.
-He was looking in Zeta’s eyes.
+He was looking into Zeta’s eyes.